 - 10ft x 8ft x 8ft 6inches – volume 560ft²

 - 20ft x 8ft x 8ft 6inches – volume 1160ft²

 - 40ft x 8ft x 8ft 6 inches – volume 2360ft

 If you are wanting to ship goods such as products, it is recommended that you put them on a pallet.
-This is a useful way to divide up a shipping container.
-Shipping containers themselves were first developed to make it easier to transport goods in bulk.
+Cargo boxes themselves were first developed to make it easier to transport goods in bulk.
 Instead of having to pick up hundreds of small packages, they meant that these hundreds of small packages could all be picked up at the same time.
 And this is the same principle with pallets.

-Pallets can hold a smaller number of packages, which can then be packed into a shipping container and moved together, making them a useful tool for transporting hundreds if not thousands of packages around the world.
+Pallets can hold a smaller number of packages, which can then be packed into a storage box and moved together, making them a useful tool for transporting hundreds if not thousands of packages around the world.